toml-lang/toml-test/README.md

 For your decoder to be compatible with `toml-test` it **must** satisfy the expected interface:

-- Your decoder **must** accept TOML data on `stdin` until EOF.
+- Your decoder **must** accept TOML data on `stdin`.
-- If the TOML data is invalid, your decoder **must** return with a non-zero exit, code indicating an error.
+- If the TOML data is invalid, your decoder **must** return with a non-zero exit code, indicating an error.
-- If the TOML data is valid, your decoder **must** output a JSON encoding of that data on `stdout` and return with a zero exit code indicating success.
+- If the TOML data is valid, your decoder **must** output a JSON encoding of that data on `stdout` and return with a zero exit code, indicating success.

 An example in pseudocode: